Virginia baroque academy

 June 8-14, 2025

-Harrisonburg, ViriginA
+Harrisonburg, VirginiA

 Immerse yourself in the world of baroque performance practice with solo masterclass and ensemble coaching from internationally acclaimed artist faculty.